Donor Management Policy

 Donor's personal information

-To process donations, AC collects and records personal information provided such as: name; address; phone; email; gender; date of birth; and bank/credit card details.
+To process donations, AC collects and records personal information provided such as: name; address; phone; email; gender; and date of birth.
 The College may also collect personal information through public sources, AC enrolment records and alumni records.

 Naming may be used to convey to the public the values inherent in the philosophy of the College.
 AC buildings, rooms and facilities may be named for a particular person, such as: